open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/exporters.md

 ### Jaeger

-If you are using [Jaeger](https://www.jaegertracing.io/) to visualize trace data, This is how to run it in a docker container:
+If you are using [Jaeger](https://www.jaegertracing.io/) to visualize trace data, this is how to run it in a docker container:

 ```shell
 docker run -d --name jaeger \